publicViewToken/ideagogo/README.md

 fund great ideas on the blockchain. all ideas are a NFT

-this allows us to create ideas that can be owned by more thin one person
+this allows us to create ideas that can be owned by more then one person

 the owner and funders will be able to own an idea.